himmelblau-idm/site/mkdocs/docs/introduction.md

 are installed for this purpose.
 The himmelblau-sshd-config package is only required if login via SSH on the client is to be possible.

 After installing the packages, distributions based on Red Hat and SUSE require some manual work for integration into PAM.
 For all supported distributions based on Debian, all necessary PAM entries are made automatically.
-On Debian systems, the Himmelblau entries are made in the *common-** files in the etpam.d* directory.
+On Debian systems, the Himmelblau entries are made in the *common-** files in the /etc/pam.d/* directory.
 On Suse systems, it is necessary to customize the PAM system with the command *sudo pam-config --add --himmelblau*.
 For all other distributions, the command *aad-tool configure-pam* can be used.
 The *aad-tool* command is part of the Himmelblau packages.

-To also allow users to access via SSH using the PIN, it is necessary to adjust the line from Listing 1 in the fileetpam.common-auth:
+To also allow users to access via SSH using the PIN, it is necessary to adjust the line from Listing 1 in the file /etc/pam.d/common-auth:

 ```
 --------- Listing 1-------